wolfgangr/openwrt-snmp-Q_BRIDGE_MIB/README.md

-(see the source code for details and pointers)
+see the source code for configuration, details and pointers

 ## Task to be solved:
-While openWrt is able to implement **tagged vlans** as of **802.1Q**, it's snmpd obviously ist not.
+While openWrt is able to implement **tagged vlans** as of **802.1Q**, it's snmpd obviously ist not equipped to supply the information as defined by Q-BRIDGE-MIB and the higher level BRIDGE-MIB.
-This script ist developped and tested for a **openWRT router** only on **x86** platform.
+The perl script at hand ist developed and tested for a **openWRT router only** on **x86** platform.
 Implementation for wlan AP is planned.

 The final goal is to gain some high level insight into the whole network infrastructure containing e. g.
 - openWRT router
 - openWRT access points
-- enterprise grade manageable switches (HP ProCurve 1810 and HPE OfficeConnect 1820 in my case)
+- enterprise grade manageable switches (venerable HP ProCurve 1810 and HPE OfficeConnect 1820 in my case)

-using some snmp-aware surveillance system ([observium](https://www.observium.org/) in my case)
+using some snmp-aware network surveillance system ([observium](https://www.observium.org/) in my case)

-## state of the code
+## State of the code
-early development state - consider as untestet and dangerous
+Early development state - consider as untestet and dangerous
 - drafted on development environment
 - deployed to openWRT router
-- modfied until it delivers snmpd data to observium
+- modified until it delivers snmpd data to observium
 - watch for and fix some really obvious nonsense

-## draft of intended deployment cycle
+## Draft of intended deployment cycle
 - make sure that 802.1Q, snmpd and perl fits to target device
 - copy `/dev/config/network`, `/proc/net`
 and output form `uci show network` and `ip link`